knandwani98/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaah/index.md

 - Write the differences here ?

+//$set updates particular tag but without $set it defaults to just particular tag n else info will be deleted

 13. find an article using title and increment it's auhtor's age by 5.

 14. Delete a document using \_id field with `db.COLLECTION_NAME.remove()`.